 Option 4 northern channel with breakwater

-In addition to the MRECG, local residents have been invited to share their views by attending a community information session, completing a survey or provide a submission to the MRECG.
+In addition to the MRECG, local residents have been invited to share their views by attending local community information sessions, completing a survey or providing a submission to the MRECG.

 Phase 1 - Maroochy River Estuary Consultation Group

 The MRECG charter provides information on the role of the group.

 The extent of area covered by the MRECG is represented by the Maroochy River Estuary map.

 Professor John Martin, an Emeritus Professor at La Trobe University, has been appointed as the independent chair for the MRECG.

 A full list of MRECG members is now available.

 Council invited all residents of the region and community interest groups, through an Expression of Interest (EOI) process, to take part in the establishment of the MRECG.
 A number of the positions on the MRECG are fixed and numbers limited to ensure a fair regional representation.